 RX2 Solutions MUST preface the following section with one main point; throughout this article, RX2 Solutions does NOT encourage or support anyone to lie, fabricate, or embellish the truth.

-When you go to include this in your resume it makes it look like at job, include the dates and what responsibilities you had, what you were studying, and so forth.
+When you include this in your resume, format it to look like a job: include the dates and what responsibilities you had, what you were studying, and so forth.